fabianaiolfi/eu-policy-feedback/README.md

 - BradleyTerry algorithm
 - https://onlinelibrary.wiley.com/doi/full/10.1111/ajps.12703

+## Recreate existing measurement techniques
+…

 ## Evaluation
-- Create tags / topics of each document to see if there's a correlation between topics and left/right ideology
+- [ ] Create tags / topics of each document to see if there's a correlation between topics and calculated ideology
+- [ ] Compare with existing measurments
+- [ ] Compare results with each other